bernardo1024/Sanwaf/README.md

-		k{}	- Must be equal to the of if the Constant values provided r{}	- Custom regex expression (reusable per field regex capabilities) j{}	- Java Class.method - returns true/false for pass/fail
+		k{}	- Must be equal to the of if the Constant values provided r{}	- Custom regex expression (reusable per field regex capabilities) j{}	- Java Class.method - returns true/false for pass/fail f{} 	- The Format data type sets the element to use a specified Format

 ### Configuration
 You configure how submitted data (parameters/headers/cookies) get processed in the **shields/shield/metadata** section of this XML file.